daubli/registry-letsencrypt/README.md

 # Registry with Letsencrypt Certificates

 This service stack issues [letsencrypt](https://letsencrypt.org/) certificates and starts a docker image registry with a web frontend.
 The certificates are renewed automatically in case they expire.
 To start the service stack run the following command:

-    ./start-registry.sh example.com
+    ./start-registry.sh domain.tld max.mustermann@domain.tld

+The first parameter is the domain name that point to the server on which the services run.
+The second parameter is needed to issue the certificate and should be the email address of the responsible person of this domain.

 To stop the service stack run